-In this article, we compare the Harmony Elite vs Companion vs Hub vs Smart Control “hub-based” remote controls from Logitech.
+In this article, I compare the Harmony Elite vs Companion vs Hub vs Smart Control “hub-based” remote controls from Logitech.

-We are often asked about the key differences among these Harmony hub-based remotes, so we put together some interactive comparison charts so you can review the features of each remote side by side.
+I am often asked about the key differences among these Harmony hub-based remotes, so I put together some interactive comparison charts so you can review the features of each remote side by side.

-The main differences are price, design, number of supported devices, and whether they have an interactive touchscreen.
+The main differences are price, design, number of supported devices, and whether they have an LCD touchscreen.
 There are also some more subtle differences.
-We cover them all here.
+I will cover them all here.

-We’ll also help you come away knowing the important difference between Harmony Hub-based and IR based remotes.
+I’ll also do my best to help you come away knowing the important differences between Harmony Hub-based and IR based remotes.

 Let’s do this.